Little Logan River at River Hollow Park

 -

-- 2024 Proposed encapsulation of the waters of the Little Logan River for pressurized irrigation at the Crockett Diversion.
+- 2024 Proposed piping of the waters of the Little Logan River for pressurized irrigation at the Crockett Diversion.

 2 Audrey M. Godfrey, History to Go, Utah History Encyclopedia, 1994, https://historytogo.utah.gov/logan/